paulstraw/bbn-code-of-conduct/incident-response-policy.md

 ## Possible Sanctions

-The guiding principle of Spec hosts should be **the safety of our community members from harassment**.
-Spec hosts should evaluate sanctions in light of whether they provide the safety needed.
+The guiding principle of Booster's Big Neighborhood community leaders should be **the safety of our community members from harassment**.
+Booster's Big Neighborhood community leaders should evaluate sanctions in light of whether they provide the safety needed.
 You and your event are the only people who can judge appropriate sanctions in your community based on the nature of the incident and the responses of the people involved, but some possibilities are:

 * warning the harasser to cease their behaviour and that any further reports will result in sanctions
 * requiring that the harasser avoid any interaction with, and physical proximity to, their victim for the remainder of the event